-The DVA HREC Administrative Guidelines (see below) provide valuable information about when and how to make a submission to the Ethics Committee and the responsibilities of researchers.
+The DVA HREC Administrative Guidelines and Guidelines for Researchers (see below) provide valuable information about when and how to make a submission to the Ethics Committee and the responsibilities of researchers.

-The DVA Ethics Committee normally meets on the second Friday every second month (February, April, June, August, October and December).
-Submissions to the DVA HREC Coordinator are required at least two weeks prior to each meeting (see meeting submission dates below).
+The DVA Ethics Committee normally meets on the second Friday every three months (February, May, August and November).
+Submissions to the DVA HREC Secretariat are required at least two weeks prior to each meeting (see meeting submission dates below).

 Where a submission is in respect to accessing data or blood samples or contacting participants from the Study of Health Outcomes in Aircraft Maintenance Personnel (SHOAMP) or the Gulf War Veterans' Health Study then, in the first instance, the research proposal is to be submitted to the SHOAMP Serum Management Committee (SMC) for in-principle endorsement.

 The SMC Secretariat can be contacted by e-mail to: email@example.com and including in the subject heading ‘for attention Serum Management Secretariat’.

 The above Study Protocol form is in Microsoft Word format.
 This is the acceptable method for submitting applications.
 You can download the form to your system where you can complete the questions by entering responses in the table cells, as you would in any Word table.
 The proforma also contains an agreement to be signed by the Principal Researcher.
 You will need to print a hard copy of the completed protocol in order to sign the agreement at Part D, the original of which can be scanned and emailed to the Secretariat.